 If a Judge lists a case for a final hearing in family law, they may hold a trial management hearing prior to the final one.
 During this, they make further directions for the final hearing and make sure that the hearing is ready to proceed.

-What Does Final Hearing Family Law Include?
+What Happens During a Final Hearing About Family Law Matters?

 - An opening address.
-During this the parties talk to the Judge and tell the Judge about their case.
+During this, the parties talk to the Judge and tell the Judge about their case.

 - Giving written or oral evidence.
 This includes cross-examination and includes parties and witnesses.